What are Character Traits?

 The list of character traits describes all of the good and bad in the human race, and is as extensive as the words you can think of to describe anyone and everyone you know.
 Daring.
 Dependable.
 Quirky.
 Brave.
 Timid.
 Lonely.
 Nervous.
 Gentle.
 Happy.
 Eager.
 Outgoing.
 Introverted.
 Goofy.
 Congenial.
 Selfish.
 Sulky.
 Loud.
 Conceited.
 Imaginative.
 Controlling.
 Sincere.
 Cooperative.
 Sneaky.
 Quiet.
 This list could go on and on.

 One good way to think up different character traits is to simply sit and think about a favorite literary character.
-Let’s take Atticus Finch from To Kill a Mockingbird, for example.
+For example, let’s take Atticus Finch from To Kill a Mockingbird.
 What comes to mind when you think of him?
-Words like “determined,” “kind,” “generous,” “funny,” “open minded” and “sympathetic” probably top your list.
+Words, such as, “determined,” “kind,” “generous,” “funny,” “open minded” and “sympathetic” probably top your list.

 Activities for teaching character traits

 As early as the third grade, the Common Core State Standards requires that children be able to understand character traits.
-The Common Core Literacy Standard for third graders, for example, states that children should be able to “describe characters in a story,” including their motivations, individual traits and feelings, and also explain how those traits drive the story’s main events.
+Specifically, the Common Core Literacy Standard for third graders states that children should be able to “describe characters in a story,” including their motivations, individual traits and feelings, and also explain how those traits drive the story’s main events.

 That’s a tall order for someone who is just learning to read longer sentences, bigger words and more complex paragraphs.
-If you want to help your child understand character traits and why they’re important in a story, here are a few simple activities you can try.
+However, if you want to help your child understand character traits and why they’re important in a story, here are a few simple activities you can try.

-- Make a “character trait” chart – When your child has finished a short book, start by discussing character traits, what they are and how we can recognize them.
+- Make a chart – When your child has finished a short book, start by discussing character traits, what they are and how we can recognize them.
 Need a hint?
 It’s by what the characters do.
-Now help her make a chart with three columns.
-Label the first column “name,” the second column “actions,” and the third one “traits.”
-Help her identify two or three of the main characters in her book.
+Firstly, help her make a chart with three columns.
+Secondly, label the first column “name,” the second column “actions,” and the third one “traits.”
+Thirdly, help her identify two or three of the main characters in her book.
 Then have her write out some of the actions those characters took.
 Finally, do some brainstorming with her.
-What do those actions tell us about each character’s traits?
+What do those actions tell us about each character?